 Present day Middle Eastern cuisine goes well beyond the kebab with an amazing array of plant-based staples that appeal to both vegetarians and omnivores alike.
 Grains, beans, vegetables and herbs are brought to life with bright, snappy flavours as commonly seen in dishes such as tabbouleh, baba ganoush, hummus, and falafel.
 Get inspired by other up-and-coming Middle Eastern flavours and ingredients to help your menu stand out.

-Up an astounding 301% on menus over the past 4 years,1 you can use this Middle Eastern blend of seasonings to add brightness and complexity to all kinds of items including bread, poultry, seafood, and yogurt.
+Up 44% on menus over the past 4 years,1 you can use this Middle Eastern blend of seasonings to add brightness and complexity to all kinds of items including bread, poultry, seafood, and yogurt.
 It’s a pretty quick way to create exotic sauces or dips with only a few ingredients.
 The mixture usually includes dried oregano, sesame seeds, ground sumac, and dried thyme.

 Roasted Carrots with Za'atar Mayonnaise